 CNC machining is a digital manufacturing technology: it produces high-accuracy parts with excellent physical properties directly from a CAD file.
 Due to the high level of automation, CNC is price-competitive for both one-off custom parts and medium-volume productions.

 Almost every material can be CNC machined.
 The most common examples include metals (aluminum and steel alloys, brass etc) and plastics (ABS, Delrin, Nylon etc).
 Foam, composites and wood can also be machined.

 The basic CNC process can be broken down into 3 steps.
 The engineer first designs the CAD model of the part.
-The machinists then turns the CAD file into a CNC program (G-code) and sets up the machine.
+The machinist then turns the CAD file into a CNC program (G-code) and sets up the machine.
 Finally, the CNC system executes all machining operations with little supervision, removing material and creating the part.